sdeda1us/jquery-server-side-calculator/conceptual.md

-x- check operator to see which operator is in use x- calculate the answer x- return template literal object with the answer to post and the expression to add to the history
+x- check operator to see which operator is in use x- calculate the answer x- return template literal object with the answer to post and the expression to add to the history x- check for divide by 0 and return and undefined
-- control decimal places in output return
-- check for divide by 0 and return and error

 ##STYLE.CSS
-- Style the answer so that it is big and maybe bold
+x- Style the answer so that it is big and maybe bold
-- create a style class so that the button is a darker gray when it is selected

-##CLIENT.JS
-- edit click handlers to switch colors when one is depressed